jojokarlin/Git_DRI_Jan_2017/gitpull.md

 `git clone [URL of your GitHub repo]`

-This clones a remote repo to your local Git so you can begin to edit it.
+This clones a remote repo to your computer so you can customize it to your taste.

 **First, make sure you are out of GitPractice before you clone.** Let's navigate to the Desktop.